 Ginger Stir Fried

 Shrimp dishes are priced so that they offer some of the best values on the menu, so in recognition of this fact I ordered one of the stir fry choices: Ginger Brown Sauce with Shrimp, sauteed with ginger, onion, bell peppers, and mushrooms.
 This type of dish is usually known as pad khing, and when done well is usually one of my favorites.
 The shrimp at Tana Thai made this better than the chicken and other versions I have had at several other places.
-I usually order it with tofu at other restaurants, and Tana Thai will cook it with tofu if requested, but as I stated earlier the shrimp at this restaurant is of such good quality I think it is worthwhile.
 The brown sauce had a good ginger flavor, but I thought it was so sweet it reminded me of some of the less well respected Seattle Thai restaurants that seem to cater to American tastes rather than Thai.
 I have done a little bit of research on the subject, and it is certainly permissible for Thai chefs to add sugar to many dishes, especially since this helps balance the spicy chiles that are used.
 I thought this dish went overboard, though, and was too sweet for my taste.